-The public's lack of understanding of either the Overview and Scrutiny function or the Retail Experience could lead to poorly attended and little public participation in the process.

-The more public participation in the Overview and Scrutiny function will increase further participation; for example, should individuals be aware that individuals and representatives from community groups are attending such meeting and notice the difference that they can make; they too could become involved.
+The public's lack of understanding of either the Overview and Scrutiny function could lead to poorly attended and little public participation in the process.
+The more public participation in the Overview and Scrutiny function will increase further participation; for example, should individuals be aware that neighbours and colleagues are attending such meeting and notice the difference that they can make; they too could become involved.